-Caprese 3: I wanted to add a splash of beautiful contrasting color with the small turquoise tray.
-Small sweet cherry tomatoes with basil leaves and mozzarella, drizzling of extra virgin olive oil and wedges of lemon.
+Caprese 3: I wanted to add a splash of beautiful contrasting colors with the small turquoise tray.
+Small sweet cherry tomatoes with basil leaves and mozzarella, drizzling of extra virgin olive oil, and wedges of lemon.
 It’s basic and fresh and perfect with any meat!

 Caprese 4: Skewers!
-And, they’re loaded with other flavors and textures to compliment the basic caprese.
-I strategically selected yellow pepper chunks, mini cuke half pieces and pimento stuffed olives.
+And, they’re loaded with other flavors and textures to complement the basic Caprese.
+I strategically selected yellow pepper chunks, mini cuke half pieces, and pimento-stuffed olives.
 The mozzarella balls make it really easy for threading on the skewer.
 And, just fold the large basil leaves and slide on the skewer.
 It’s like a salad on a stick!
-Topping it off as you can see, thick cut crispy bacon!
+Topping it off as you can see, thick-cut crispy bacon!

-Caprese 5: This bowl is a most ‘classic’ caprese.
+Caprese 5: This bowl is the most ‘classic’ caprese.
 Well, with the exception of the cherry tomatoes.
 As you’ve probably noticed, I really love my basil leaves to be whole!

 Caprese 7: The caprese deli smoked mesquite turkey sandwich!
 If you want to bite into something that tastes about as fresh as a tomato picked right from the vine, then this is your ticket!
 You can see that I’m using buffalo burrata because I want it to ‘ooooooze’ all that goodness and goodliness.
 And, I chose the thin bread because I don’t want bread to overwhelm the palate!